Lacrosse in Pennsylvania: 20th century

-College lacrosse development in Pennsylvania

 Lehigh fielded its first varsity squad in 1885, with the University of Pennsylvania and Lafayette College at the club level following suit in 1890.
 Penn played intermittently upon starting up lacrosse and so lists 1900 as their first official season of varsity lacrosse.
 Penn State played its first intercollegiate game against Penn in 1913.
 In 1917, Lehigh which had gone undefeated for two straight seasons and had won the Southern division that season, won the USILL championship by defeating Penn in overtime 5 to 4 at Franklin Field in a title matchup.
 Lehigh had beaten Cornell, the Northern division champions, the prior season to capture a share of the USILL national lacrosse title.

 Swarthmore won four national titles in the early years of lacrosse.
 Baltimore Hall of Famer, Philip E. Lamb, led Swarthmore to consecutive titles in 1904 and 1905, "in the days when Swarthmore and Johns Hopkins were the perennial national champs", according to Lamb's Hall of Fame entry.
 Also, in 1940 Penn State attempted a college box lacrosse league playing top universities including Yale.
 An appropriately named College Division dominated lacrosse in the early 1950s, consisting of some 20 undergraduate schools from Rensselaer Polytechnic, Army, Virginia, Navy, Hofstra, Yale, Baltimore University, Maryland, Delaware, Drexel, Princeton, Duke, Washington College, Washington and Lee, Johns Hopkins, Loyola, and Western Maryland as well as two club teams from Mount Washington and Maryland Lacrosse Club.
 Drexel represented Pennsylvania schools well in 1952 reaching as high as number six in the standings.
 In the latter part of the 1950s with some 60 colleges playing lacrosse, schools were divided into three divisions.
-While the 'A Division' included traditional national powers Navy and Johns Hopkins, the 'B Division' and 'C Division' consisted of several potent Pennsylvania universities including Penn, Swarthmore, Penn State, Lehigh, Dickinson, Drexel and Lafayette.
+While the 'A Division' included traditional national powers Navy and Johns Hopkins, the 'B Division' and 'C Division' consisted of several potent Pennsylvania universities including Penn, Swarthmore, Penn State, Lehigh, Dickinson, Drexel, and Lafayette.